 ×

-We ended 2021 with a media focus on COP 2022 and a global acknowledgement that life as we know it is under threat
+We ended 2021 with a media focus on COP 2022 and a global acknowledgement that life..

 Tech CEOs are estimated to be responsible for a bigger carbon footprint than the aviation industry